jquery/api.jquery.com/README.md

   * **Passive**: Click handlers are bound to elements in the collection when `.click()` is called

 ### Code Style
-Code in the API documentation should follow the [jQuery Core Style Guide](http://docs.jquery.com/JQuery_Core_Style_Guidelines) with the following addition and exception:
+Code in the API documentation should follow the [jQuery Core Style Guide](http://docs.jquery.com/JQuery_Core_Style_Guidelines) with the following addition:

 * **Document ready syntax**: Use `$( document ).ready(function() {` instead of `$(function() {` as it's harder for new users to distinguish the difference between the latter and an IIFE.
-* **Indentation**: Core guidelines say to use tabs.
-In API documentation, *use 2 spaces instead*.
-This helps keep the line width manageable and avoid horizontal scrollbars.

 #### Code within prose content (paragraphs and the like):
 * Methods: use a dot, followed by the method name, followed by parentheses: e.g. The `.focus()` method is a shortcut for `.bind('focus', handler)` in the first and second variations, and `.trigger('focus')` in the third.